J-DubApps/J-DubApps/README.md

 **J-DubApps/J-DubApps** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I am Julian.
-I am also a senior Network Solution & Cloud-Architect based in Dallas, Texas USA.
+I am also a senior Network Solution & Cloud-Architect based in Dallas, Texas USA.<br>
 In addition to design & engineering, I am also an Infrastructure PM - managing human and budgetary resources to deploy systems projects ranging from private DMVPN clouds to Azure AD based cloud tenants.